What to Wear in Stockholm: Swedish Fashion Explained

 Choose light layers made with travel-friendly fabric.
-I like to go with polyester and synthetic fabrics, as they pack well in packing cubes, are low-maintenance, and don’t wrinkle too badly.
+I like to go with polyester and synthetic fabrics or merino wool, as they pack well in packing cubes, are low-maintenance, and don’t wrinkle too badly.

-Unless you’re sure you’ll have a quick drying solution, leave anything that prefers to air-dry at home, especially those heavy-duty wool socks.
+Unless you’re sure you’ll have a quick-drying solution, leave anything that prefers to air-dry at home, especially those heavy-duty wool socks.
 I found that the coastal humidity made machine drying a must.
-Merino wool is a Swedish staple that needs less frequent washing, will still air-dry quickly, and is a great alternative to full wool.
+Merino wool is a Swedish staple that needs less frequent washing, will air-dry quickly, and is a great alternative to full wool.

 Choose Comfortable, Closed-Toed Shoes

-Stockholmers themselves generally wear quality sneakers – Adidas, Converse, and Vans are popular favorites right now.
+Stockholmers themselves generally wear quality sneakers, with brands like Adidas, Converse, and Vans among the popular favorites.
 For a dressed-up, waterproof alternative, locals will opt for a low-heeled vegan leather boot in black or brown.
-Sturdy hiking boots are completely unnecessary here.
+Sturdy hiking boots are completely unnecessary in the city.

 You Need a Daypack